-In nutshell, compound interest is simply interest paid on interest.
-For example, if you deposited £500 in an account paying 5% annual interest, and made regular monthly payments of £50 for 18 years, you will have deposited £11,300.
-However, you will have saved a total of £18,536 – earning £7,236 interest, or £402 per year.
-That's a return of over 50% on your annual contributions!
+In nutshell, compound interest is the interest paid on interest.
+For example, if you deposited £500 in an account paying 5% annual interest, and paid in £50 each month for 18 years, you'll have deposited £11,300.
+But the total amount saved will be much higher: £18,536, because you'll have earned £7,236 interest, or £402 per year.
+That's over a 50% return on your annual contributions.

 Compound interest also applies to debt.
 If you're charged 5% interest on a £500 debt and you do not pay it, you'll get further and further into debt.

 Albert Einstein labelled compound interest, "the eighth wonder of the world".
 He said: "He who understands it earns it; he who doesn't pays it.
 In other words, it's hugely beneficial if you receive it, but a drag on your finances if you have to pay it.

 Savings affect certain benefits.
 These are known as means-tested benefits.
 How much money you already have impacts how much you'll get in benefits.

 When you apply for these benefits, such as Universal Credit for example, you'll need to state your assets and capital.
 This includes any monies in your bank accounts, savings accounts or ISAs.
 Failure to do so could be considered fraudulent and the consequences could be severe.